Are you writing your Common App essay? Wondering about the Common App essay prompts?

 Heady task, of course, but we’re here to help.
 It’s really quite simple, actually.

-Like our other time-saving and super helpful writing guides, How to Cut Your Research Time in Half and How to Write a Research Paper and Get an A+, we’ll show you how to unlock your writing skills in service to success.
+Like our other time-saving and super helpful writing guide, How to Write a Research Paper and Get an A+, we’ll show you how to unlock your writing skills in service to success.

 Overall, it’s important to remember that Stinson thought outside of the traditional box, relying on her own imagination, creative potential, and interests as a student to create something readable and interesting.